telent/nixwrt/README.md

-If you have a working NixWRT with a running ssh daemon (usually by including the `sshd` module) and the `flashcp` busybox app (currently this is installed by default) you can install a new image from inside the running systenm without recourse to any U-Boot/serial connection shenanigans.
+If you have a working NixWRT with a running ssh daemon (usually by including the `sshd` module) and the `flashcp` busybox app (currently this is installed by default) you can install a new image from inside the running system without recourse to any U-Boot/serial connection shenanigans.
 This is a win when you've deployed the device and don't wish to pop the top off.

 Step 1: Build the regular (non-phram) firmware